-Preventive measures against hazards relating to disposal of debris shall be taken in accordance with good practice 7(29).
+Preventive measures against hazards relating to disposal of debris shall be taken in Suffix [7(29)].

-7.3.19 Construction Machinery
+7.3.19 CONSTRUCTION MACHINERY

-- a) Specification and requirements of construction machinery used in construction or demolition work shall conform to accepted good standards 7(30). - b) For safety requirements for working with construction machinery, reference may be made to accepted good practice. - c) Petroleum powered air compressors, hoists, derricks, pumps, etc, shall be so located that the exhausts are well away from combustible materials.
+- a) Specification and requirements of construction machinery used in construction or demolition work shall conform to Suffix [7(30)]. - b) For safety requirements for working with construction machinery, reference may be made to Suffix [7(31)]. - c) Petroleum powered air compressors, hoists, derricks, pumps, etc, shall be so located that the exhausts are well away from combustible materials.
 Where the exhausts are pipes to outside the building under construction, a clearance of at least 150 mm shall be maintained between such piping and combustible material.